 - Past history of trauma

-While no one wants to be living under the cloud of addiction, it can occur based on the situation one finds themselves in.
+While no one wants to be living under the cloud of addiction, it can occur based on the situation one finds themselves in and some of the risk factors listed above.
 Careful observation of the changes taking place in and around you will provide key warning signs to act upon.
+Often in addiction, there are both behavioral and physical signs and symptoms of addiction that will begin to show.
 Some of the most common symptoms of addiction are:

 - Social isolation